ha8tks/Leaflet.ITUzones/README.md

 # Leaflet.ITUzones
 ### What is this?
 Draw a ITU zones lines and labels.
->*CQ zone is a division of the entire earth's surface into a total of 40 zones , which is used in amateur radio .*
+>*ITU zone is a division of the entire earth's surface into a total of 90 zones , which is used in amateur radio .*
 ### Demo anyone?
 [Have a look](https://ha8tks.github.io/Leaflet.ITUzones/examples/)
 ### Usage example